 Injury rates for women not getting any better, says WorkSafeBC report

-By Linda Johnson Canadian Occupational Safety
+September 2, 2011 by Linda Johnson Canadian Occupational Safety

 Recent statistics from WorkSafeBC indicate that while the number of workplace injuries among male workers is on a decline, the statistics for women workers are not quite as positive.